 Make a case for additional training, staffing, and tools

-Concrete metrics are great ammunition for your customer service team when making the case to business leaders for more budget to hire additional agents and purchase additional tools.
+Concrete metrics are great ammunition for your customer service team when making the case to business leaders for more budget to hire additional agents, purchase additional tools, and ramp up training.

 You can communicate which projects have produced early improvements to argue for more investment.
 For example, if you set up an FAQ page and see lower contact rates, you can expand the page to a fully-fledged help center.